Azure-Samples/cognitive-services-studybot-node/StudyBotNode/README.md

 # Prerequisites

 1. Make sure you have created a [bot](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/qna-luis-botv4-node) using this sample as a guide.
-1. Download the git URL, then open the solution file locally.
+1. Clone the git URL of this sample, then open the solution file locally.
 1. Since the StudyBotNode app is considered an external client that needs to access the bot in Azure, we'll need to connect it to a Channel called Direct Line.
 To do this go to the Channels menu in your web app bot resource in Azure and click the globe icon.

     <img src="/Assets/enable-directline.png">